About Administrative & Regulatory Law

 Labor Law Externship

 The Labor Law Externship provides placements for students in a labor law setting.
-Students spend two days a week working under the supervision of attorneys of the National Labor Relations Board in Milwaukee, the Wisconsin Employment Relations Commission in Madison, or in other similar agencies.
+Students spend two days a week working under the supervision of attorneys of the National Labor Relations Board in Milwaukee, the Wisconsin Employment Relations Commission in Madison, the Department of Labor's Chicago regional office, or in other similar agencies.
 They attend hearings, write draft opinions, research issues, write memos, and in general are exposed to the broad range of work done by the agency.
-A weekly seminar on current issues provides additional learning opportunities.
+Contact Externship Director Erin McBride at email@example.com for additional information.

 Here are some of the full-time faculty who teach or have an interest in this subject area: